bishnusahu23/Song_recommendation/README.md

 Cosine similarity

 ## Conclusion:
 I experimented with clustering and obtained a silhouette score of around 5.
 However, I opted for cosine similarity for the song recommendation system, as it is more efficient and effectively calculates the similarity score between each pair of songs.
+This model improved the recommendation engine, providing more relevant song suggestions and enhancing the overall user experience on the platform.